gusmanb/logicanalyzer/README.md

 If you want to delete a region press on the numeric bar over a highlighted region and it will be deleted.
 Regions are also exported

-## Adding custom protocolo analyzers
+## Adding custom protocol analyzers

 To add a new protocol analyzer you need to create a .net 6.0 assembly that references the LogicAnalyzer assembly and implements at least one class based in "ProtocolAnalyzerBase".
 Basically you will provide a list of settings to present to the user and then you will implement an analysis function that returns analyzed channels.